 Because of some future structural and possible safety issues with the park dam, the City of Thomasville would like to be proactive and address these concerns before they become an issue.
 The timing of the dam repair is ideal to address some other issues in the park, including repairing the boardwalk/walking trail, widening the path on the west side to connect to the Community Trail that will cross from Smith Avenue at Susie Way, cleaning up the north end of the lake, and improving fish habitats.

 The City of Thomasville has also engaged an arborist to advise us on the tree population in the park; specifically, which trees are diseased and/or damaged and need to be removed.
 This information will be used as we look at how and where the trail can be improved so that the impact to healthy trees is minimized.

 Because of the work involved, the lake will be drained and wildlife will be relocated.
 The walking paths will also be closed in portions of the park as well.

-These improvement projects are planned to begin June 2017 and be completed by January 2018.
+These improvement projects are planned to begin June 2017 and be completed by Spring 2018.

 Learn more about the Cherokee Lake Park project by participating in these community events: